Orthodontist Serving Denver, Cherry Creek, Stapleton & Nearby Areas Of Colorado

 Yes, but we encourage you to wear a mouth guard when playing any sport.

-What happens after I get my braces removed?
+What happens after your braces are removed?

 After treatment, you enter the "retention phase" of treatment.
 Teeth will gradually return to their former positions without retention.
 Dr. Rudman provides permanent retainers, which are thin, tiny wires affixed to the back of your teeth.
 He may also recommend a plastic tray retainer that you place over your teeth while you sleep.
 Using your retainer will keep your teeth straight.